 General Data Protection Regulation (GDPR)

 Under the Data Protection Act, we have a legal duty to protect any information we collect from you.
 We use leading technologies and encryption software to safeguard your data and keep strict security standards to prevent any unauthorised access to it.
-A new act, the General Data Protection Regulation (GDPR), comes into force on Friday 25th May 2018.
+A new act, the General Data Protection Regulation (GDPR), came into force on Friday 25th May 2018.